Sjord/Sjord.github.io/_posts/2016-04-22-should-passwords-be-cleared-from-memory.md

 layout: post
 title: "Clearing secrets from memory"
 thumbnail: memory-240.jpg
-date: 2016-04-21
+date: 2016-05-22
 ---

 When handling a secret such as an encryption key or a password, it is important not to leak it in any way.
 If the secret ends up in a log file, core dump or error message this could result in showing the secret to people who are not meant to see it.
 It may even be a good idea to remove the secret from memory after it is has been used.
 This blog post will look into whether that is good practice and how you can clear things from memory.

 ## Java's recommendation

-In the Java world it is pretty common to clear memory with secret contents.
+In the Java world it is pretty common to clear memory with secret contents after use.
 Because the Java String type is immutable and can't be cleared, a `char[]` should be used for secrets.
-The [JPasswordField](https://docs.oracle.com/javase/tutorial/uiswing/components/passwordfield.html) for example, returns a `char[]` instead of a `String` for the `getPassword` method.
+The [JPasswordField](https://docs.oracle.com/javase/tutorial/uiswing/components/passwordfield.html), for example, returns a `char[]` instead of a `String` for the `getPassword` method.
 The [example code](https://docs.oracle.com/javase/tutorial/uiswing/components/passwordfield.html) also shows how the `char[]` can be cleared, "for security".

 The [Java Cryptography Architecture Guide](http://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) formalizes this practice in a guideline: